PuceBaboon/ESP8266-AIT-T5/README.md

 * The DHT11 sensor-read indicator has changed to a brief flash of the red LED.
     Note that the red LED may flash multiple times if the ESP sees *bad* data from the DHT11 and re-tries the read operation.

+####Blinken_K2_Epoch.ino
+This version changes the TOPICs (set in user_config.h) to drop the leading "/" character (apparently leading slashes are frowned upon in the MQTT world) and to change TOPIC1 to "TIME/Epoch".
+This allows the ESP8266 to pick up a Unix "epoch" format timestamp from the (NTP controlled) MQTT server and add it to the sensor data before publishing.
+This method gives reasonable accuracy without needing the extra overhead of an NTP client process on the ESP8266 itself.
+The epoch time process on the MQTT server only publishes at 10-second intervals, but it runs with the "retain" flag set, which means any ESP module subscribing to the TIME/Epoch topic will receive the last published timestamp immediately, without having to wait for the next, scheduled publication.
+The data published by the ESP8266 now looks like this:-
+<code>1453168978, Puce_0006969A, 15.00C, 53.00%, 3.42V</CODE>
+...with the fields being
+* Epoch-format timestamp.
+* ESP8266 unique client-ID.
+* Temperature (Celsius).
+* Relative Humidity.
+* VCC.
+The humidity readings from the DHT11 are all over the shop and everyone seems to agree that an upgrade to the slightly more expensive DHT22 is well worth the effort.

 ###Quiet mode
 To disable all of the output to the console (with the exception of the "blinken" prompt) and all of the flashing LEDs, simply change the line in user_config.h which starts with